 Bonamici Congratulates Beaverton Student Who Won District’s Congressional App Challenge

-BEAVERTON, OR [12/01/17] — Congresswoman Suzanne Bonamici (D-OR), a member of the House Education and Science Committees, announced that Divya Amirtharaj, a student at Beaverton’s Westview High School, has won the Congressional App Challenge for Oregon’s First Congressional District.
+BEAVERTON, OR [11/29/16] — Today Congresswoman Suzanne Bonamici (D-OR), a member of the House Education and Science Committees, announced that Sneha Malineni, a student at Beaverton’s Westview High School, has won the Congressional App Challenge for Oregon’s First Congressional District.

 “Creativity and innovation are key to our economy and essential to future economic growth,” said Congresswoman Suzanne Bonamici.
-“This year’s Congressional App Challenge brought in thoughtful submissions from an impressive group of students.
-I congratulate Divya for her ‘myVision’ app, which addresses the needs of people with visual impairments.
-Divya has identified a significant need in our communities and developed a useful tool that will benefit visually impaired people in their daily lives.”
+“This year’s Congressional App Challenge brought in thoughtful and impressive submissions.
+I congratulate Sneha for her creative ‘Forget Me Not’ app that addresses the needs of Alzheimer’s patients.
+I’m particularly touched by the personal connection with her grandfather, who inspired her development of the app.”

-A panel of expert judges from Northwest Oregon selected the winning app.
-The judges evaluated the submissions for creativity, originality, user experience, and design.
-They provided the following feedback on Amirtharaj’s app:
+The winning app was selected by a panel of expert judges from Northwest Oregon, and all submissions were evaluated for creativity, originality, user experience, and design.
+Judges provided the following feedback on Sneha’s app.

-Bonamici recognized Amirtharaj in an informal ceremony at her office, and the winning app will be featured on a display in the U.S. Capitol Building and on the House of Representatives website.
-You can download a photo of Amirtharaj and Bonamici here and here.
+Bonamici recognized Malineni in an informal ceremony at her office, and the winning app will be featured on a display in the U.S. Capitol Building and on the House of Representatives website.
+You can download a photo of Malineni and Bonamici here.